AbduallahBarmu/TQ-Junior-Software-Product-Design-Engineer-/README.md

 Pages:
 User Managment Page (/)
 - Header( " New User" button with + icon  , "Check list" Hide Disabled User on the left side  , "Save User" button on the right corner of the Header)

-- A table displaying the users data, including columns for "ID", "User Name", "Email", and "Enabled"
+## table displaying the users data, including columns for "ID", "User Name", "Email", and "Enabled"

-# User Data Table

 | ID | User Name |      Email          | Enabled  |

 |----|-----------|--------------------------------|

 | 1  | AdminUser | AdminUser@gmail.com | ture     |

 | 2  | Test User | janedoe@gmail.com   | true     |

-- A modal dialog that appears when a Admin clicks the "New User" button to add new user
+# A modal dialog that appears when a Admin clicks the "New User" button to add new user
+  user interface includes labels and input boxes for the following fields:
+  Username
+  Display Username
+  Phone
+  Email
+  User Roles (with select element )
+  Enabled (with a checkbox)

 ##  New User